redtexts/texts/pannekoek_1936_communist_party.md

 means strangling the class and leading it to its defeat.

-We will show how in the communist party this doctrine after its first glorious ascendance [sic] led to rapid decay.
+We will show how in the communist party this doctrine after its first glorious ascendance led to rapid decay.

 ## II.